o2snow/mirdrn_code_and_data/README.md

 # mirdrn_code_and_data
-This repository provide the source code and data about the miRDRN wibsite.
+This repository provide the source code and data about the miRDRN website.

 # miRDRN - WebSite Interface Source Code
 ./mirdrn